isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    1, which means that the generated traffic is equivalent to the amount of traffic passing through a single relay agent.

-``--o1r code,hexstring``
+``--or encapsulation-level:code,hexstring``
-   This option is very similar to ``-o``, only that it forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into relayed DHCPv6 message at first level of encapsulation.
+   This option is very similar to ``-o``, only that it forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into relayed DHCPv6 message at given level of encapsulation (currently the only supported encapsulation-level value is 1).
 The code specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
 Care should be taken as ``perfdhcp`` does not offer any kind of logic behind those options; they are simply inserted into packets and sent as is.
 Be careful not to duplicate options that are already inserted.
+Please notice that ``encapsulation-level:`` is optional and if omitted, default encapsulation-level value 1 is used.
-For example, to insert client class identifier (option code 60) with a string "docsis", use "--o1r 60,646f63736973".
-The ``--o1r`` may be used multiple times.
+   For example, to insert client class identifier (option code 60) with a string "docsis" at first level of encapsulation, use "--or 60,646f63736973" or "--or 1:60,646f63736973".
+The ``--or`` may be used multiple times.
    It must be used together with ``-A``.

 Template-Related Options
 ~~~~~~~~~~~~~~~~~~~~~~~~